Network Security Perimeters – NSPs for Troubleshooting

 Here are some key points to walk away with:

-1. Network Security Perimeters rules apply only to public traffic.
+1. Network Security Perimeters rules apply only to public traffic, this means traffic incoming to the service’s public IP on the Microsoft public backbone or leaving the service the Microsoft public backbone.
 They do not affect traffic coming in through a Private Endpoint.

 2. Resources can be associated to Network Security Perimeters across subscriptions.